How to create a company password policy

 Remember: Passwords act as the first line of defense, controlling access to your systems and the valuable information they hold.
 Maintaining strong defenses is imperative to enhancing your security posture.

-What should be included in a password policy?
+What should you include in a password policy?

-A password security policy should establish clear guidelines requiring users to create strong passwords.
+A password security policy should establish clear best practices requiring strong password creation.
 It should include several applicable standards.

 Password history

-Reusing an old password may seem convenient and easy to remember.
+Reusing an old password may seem convenient.
 However, it presents a security risk.
-If that password was compromised, threat actors have easy access to your systems.
-For that reason, many companies do not allow employees to reuse their last one or two passwords.
+One compromised password gives threat actors continued access to your systems.
+For that reason, many companies enforce password history guidelines.
+Generally, this means not allowing an employee to reuse a previous password (or their last two passwords).
 However, Microsoft suggests disallowing the last 24 passwords.

 Password age